schwarper/cs2-anticheat/README.md

 # TO DO
 - [ ] Adding Aimbot-style detectors
-- [ ] Anti-DLLL should be tested.
-Sometimes it gives false alarms.
-- [ ] Ban system should be added.
-False alarms need to be minimized first.
 - [ ] Anti Wallhack should be well tested.
 Thanks to Valve, players crash all the time.
 Not recommended for use at this time.

 # References